RLBat/CMEECourseWork/Week3/README.txt

 sample.R - Runs a simulation that involves sampling from a population

-TAutoCorr.R - IN PROGRESS - Looks at the correlation between temperatures in FLorida in subsequent years.
+TAutoCorr.R - Looks at the correlation between temperatures in FLorida in subsequent years.
 Compares these correlations to those between non-sequential years to determine how independant they are.

 TreeHeight.R - This function calculates heights of trees given distance of each tree from its base and angle to its top, using  the trigonometric formula